-Figure 7 highlights five key findings from the subgroup analysis.
-First, displacement significantly reduces the likelihood of staying in the same neighborhood across all groups, with the effect being strongest in Southern states, likely due to the overlap with the Great Migration (Wilkerson, 2020).
+Figure 7 highlights six key findings from the subgroup analysis, using the "near-versus-far" sample.
+First, displacement significantly reduces the likelihood of staying in the same neighborhood across all groups, with the effect being strongest in Southern states, likely due to displacement occurring at the same time as the Great Migration (Wilkerson, 2020).
 Second, the mortality effect is consistent across subgroups, except for those displaced in the South, where migration to the North may have mitigated the impact.
-Third, human capital influence wealth accumulation, as there is no effect for individuals from households with high school education on neighborhood outcomes.
-Fourth, individuals with strong family ties are just as likely to leave the neighborhood and tend to die younger in less educated neighborhoods.
+Third, human capital influence neighborhood choice, as there is no effect for individuals from households with high school education on the neighborhood index.
+Fourth, there is not much difference in the effects of displacement between urban and suburban areas.
+Fifth, individuals with strong family ties are just as likely to leave the neighborhood and tend to die younger in worse neighborhoods.
 Lastly, there are no significant heterogeneous effects for individuals living near highways.

-5.5.2 Heterogeneous effects by birth cohort
+5.4.2 Heterogeneous effects by birth cohort